bespoyasov/scroller/README.md

 ## Settings

-Scroller understands data-attributes:
+Scroller data-attributes:

 `data-noscrollbar="true"` — disable scrollbar;

 `data-noanchors="true"` — disable anchors;

-`data-leftIfWide="true"` — left content alignment when the width of the page is bigger than width of the content.
+`data-leftIfWide="true"` — left content alignment when the width of the page is bigger than width of the content;

+`data-anchor="text"` — anchor text of item, acquires to children of scroller.

 To set these options manually initialize them: